How to set up Squid as a transparent web proxy on CentOS or RHEL

 While reading a configuration file, Squid parses the file in a top-down fashion.
 Rules are parsed top-down until a match is found.
 Whenever a match is found, that rule is executed, and any other rule below it is ignored.
 So, the best practice for adding filtering rules is to specify rules in the following sequence.

-allow entire LAN
+explicit allow explicit deny allow entire LAN deny all

 Squid restart vs. Squid reconfigure